ripunjoy007/TechVariable-Transactions/README.md

 This is a Flask server using PostgreSQL as backend and SQLAlchemy as ORM for deploying on local.
 This application can add and retrieve transactions details

+Python Version: 3.7.9

 Steps to initiate:
 1. Install PostgreSQL
 2. Install Insomnia/Postman for interaction with the API's
 3. pip install -r .\requirements.txt
-4. Commands to start db server:
+4. Commands to init db tables:
    1. python manage.py db init
    2. python manage.py db migrate
    3. python manage.py db upgrade